i5hi/helpers/vault.md

 ```
 $ sudo systemctl status vault
 ```
-Systemd runs the vault server sub0command as the *vault* user.
+Systemd runs the server sub-command as the *vault* user.
 All subsequent client sub-commands can be run by any user that provides a valid token.

 ## Initialize Vault